MIR013/Today-I-Learned/README.md

   > 5. Etc

 # Rule
- * Summary 3 things of TIL in syntax: [timeSequence](https://github.com/MIR013/Today-I-Learned/tree/master/timeSequence) by .md file.
+ * Summary 3 things of TIL [timeSequence](https://github.com/MIR013/Today-I-Learned/tree/master/timeSequence) by .md file.
  * Save TIL in directory by Subject separately.
  * If code exist, attach it.
  * Every directory has to be written by English.
  * When I organize the TIL, write the "Tomorrow what I will learn".
  * Commit message is organized by this format "year_month_day".
  * .md file is written Korean and English.
+ * If I searched words, record them in voca.

  * To continue adding...